Magnus Benjamin Hulthin

 Magnus Benjamin Hulthin was a joiner in Salem, North Carolina during the first half of the nineteenth century.
 He began his life in Sweden as a sailor.
 He learned woodworking some point before he joined the Moravians in Germany.

 He arrived in Salem on December 21, 1805.
 He was brought from Christiansfeld, Germany to become the next leader of the Single Brethren and master joiner in Salem.
-This is an interesting turn in Salem’s dichotomy, in attempting to bring back an Old World style to the American South.
 However upon arrival it was determined that he would be in direct competition with the current master joiner, Brother Zevely.

 Zevely had expressed desire to move from Salem, but reversed his decision for a few years.
 Hulthin worked on projects between then and Zevely’s leaving.
 On the 12th of September 1809 Zevely left, and Hulthin took his place as master joiner in Salem.
 Hulthin then took Theophilius Wolfhart and Jacob Bonn as his first apprentices.